Skip to main content

 The resistance to airflow in a high-static-pressure system causes the controls of brushless permanent magnet (BPM) blower motors to increase speed and power draw to maintain system airflow, resulting in an increase in energy consumption.
 Permanent split capacitor (PSC) blower motors do not have airflow controls like BPM blower motors and thus will not increase power and speed to maintain system airflow.
 Instead, since PSC blower motors cannot adjust speed or torque, airflow rates slow down in response to increasing system pressures.
 This results in a drop in power consumption as well.
 This is known as “fall off,” when the system pressure forces reduce airflow and power consumption.
 As a result, the run time necessary to cool or heat the ambient air to the thermostat’s set‐point temperature is extended, which can lead to an overall increase in energy use.
 In addition, excessive pressure drop can damage furnaces due to overheating, can freeze condensing coils in air conditioning units, and can burn out blower motors.
 It’s important for homeowners to purchase filters with a pressure drop performance that meets their HVAC system specifications to run their equipment efficiently and prevent damage.
 The Air Conditioning Contractors of America (ACCA) Manual D Residential Duct Systems offers guidance for sizing residential ducting systems, including sizing HVAC filters for pressure drop in the system.

 Having a high MERV rating does not necessarily mean that a filter will have a higher pressure drop than one with a lower MERV rating.
-Pressure drop can be greatly reduced by the design of the filter, such as one with an increased number of pleats.
-Off-the-shelf 1-inch filters are available that achieve very high MERV ratings (e.g. MERV 13) while maintaining relatively low pressure drops by having a high number of pleats.
-Choosing filters with deeper pleats will increase the surface area of the filter and potentially reduce the pressure drop while increasing or maintaining a high MERV rating.
-For example, a filter that has 4-inch-high pleats has twice as much surface area as a filter with 2-inch pleats.
+Pressure drop can be greatly reduced by the design of the filter, regardless of MERV rating.
+Filters with deeper pleats or an increased number of pleats tend to have lower pressure drop.
+Having a high number of pleats and/or deeper pleats increases the overall surface area of the filter media, which in turn lowers pressure drop without changing the MERV rating.
+For example, a filter that has 4-inch-deep pleats has twice as much surface area as a filter with 2-inch pleats.
 If a homeowner is requesting a very high MERV filter, it may require the alteration or replacement of ducting if the pressure drop of the filter is greater than the pressure drop allotted to the filter in the system design.
 Another option is to advise the homeowner to purchase separate air filtration equipment that can clean air without impacting the performance of the HVAC equipment.

 One option for reducing pressure drop involves modifying the return ductwork near the air handler or furnace to increase filter surface area.
 If the furnace is in a location where it can be accessed by the homeowner for filter replacement and where the furnace location permits an increase in the width of the return duct, the following approach may enable the installation of higher MERV filters.